Skiathos to Athens 14-Day Itinerary

 Day 1 | Skiathos

 Board your yacht in beautiful Skiathos, the liveliest island of the Sporades group.
 It has lush pine forests, crystal-clear waters, and sixty stunning beaches.
-Moreover, Skiathos also has a lively nightlife and attracts thousands of young visitors every year.
+Skiathos also has a lively nightlife and attracts thousands of young visitors yearly.
 Many bars and clubs exist, and the pedestrian street by the Old Harbor is an entertainment hotspot.

 Day 2 | Kyra Panagia

-On Karpathos island, Kyra Panagia Beach is a beautiful sandy beach in a small cove right between the mountains.
+Visit Kyra Panagia Beac, a beautiful sandy beach in a small cove right between the mountains.
 It has a fine mixture of white sand, smooth pebbles, and crystalline water.
-It is located 14 km north of Pigadia, the capital of Karpathos, and close to Apella beach.
+It is 14 km north of Pigadia, the capital of Karpathos, and close to Apella Beach.
 In addition to relaxing on the beach, you may take a cooking class, take a walking tour, or taste local wines.

 Day 3 | Alonissos